If you don’t have it yet, I would strongly recommend getting the book “Metals and How to Weld Them”

 This video page is the beginning of a series called metals and how to weld them and is about all different metals and the properties of metals.

-In the coming weeks, We will also cover :
+In this series, We will also cover :

 • carbon and low alloys steels